 Connect and disconnect cables as described in the following procedures when installing, moving, or opening covers on this product or attached devices.

 To connect:

 - 1. Turn everything OFF.

 - 2. First, attach all cables to devices.

 - 3. Attach signal cables to connectors.

+- 4. Attach power cords to outlets.

+- 5. Turn devices ON.

 To disconnect: